inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2016-01-25-how-to-prove-it-ch-7-sec-2.markdown

 title:  "How To Prove It, Ch-7 Sec-7.2, Countable and Uncountable Sets"
 tags: mathematics howToProveIt
 ---
-This post contains solutions of Chapter - 7, Section - 7.2, Countable and Uncountable Sets.
+This post contains solutions of Chapter - 7, Section - 7.2, Countable and Uncountable Sets from Velleman's book **How To Prove It**.

 <!--more-->